fbl773/point-b_ank/doc/60-sEARCH_ROUTES.md

 This includes:
 * CRUD functionality for new Entities such as:
     * Sites
+    * Areas
     * Units
     * Levels

 Using the paradigms outlined in `/backend/app.ts` and `/backend/routes` developers have extended the existing API to meet these needs.
 Below are the stubs/pseudocode for the new methods.
-Your task is to document the functionality, paramaters, and nuances of the added calls.
+Your task is to document the functionality, paramaters, return values (response code/value), and any other relevant information regarding the added calls.
 Each piece of documentation should be added on its own branch, named after a related task to [#60](https://github.com/fbl773/point-b_ank/issues/60) (i.e. the branch for the new `unit` routes could be named `N-UnitDocumentation`).
 These branches should be merged back into this branch, and on completion of all new route documentation, a merge request submitted into branch `53-validateProjectiles`.

 # New Routes
 From this point on, consider everything you read as developer notes.
 All instructions are above